 To make navigating products easier, think of implementing simple features for finding products and saving them for future reference, such as a “sticky on scroll” header, a smart search field with auto-completion, relevant filters, wish lists, or a “save cart” feature.

 The call-to-action must be visible and clear.
 To attract attention, its design has to differ from the rest of the website.
 Its wording must be explicit and correspond exactly to the intended action.
 Centerparcs, one of our customers in the travel industry increased its global conversion rate by 13.7 % just by changing “Book now” to “Check Availability” as it was too early in the visit to ask the prospect to commit to a booking.

 On a web page, the “noise” is everything extraneous that distracts the visitor from the page’s goal.
 A classic example is the navigation menu in the order funnel.
 Many websites such as Amazon UK remove the main menu from the order funnel to keep the visitor’s focus on the action at hand and move them to the next step.
-Amazon’s funnel is particularly minimalist since it provides absolutely no links to the catalogue or products.
+Amazon’s funnel is particularly minimalist since it provides absolutely no links to the catalog or products.
 Visitors must use their browser’s back button if they want to return to a previous step.

 Apart from the funnel, the product page is also an area of potential improvement.
 Ecommerce product pages contain a lot of specifications, especially for technical products such as laptops, but when a visitor lands on the page, he isn’t looking for the camera’s resolution just yet.
 A short description above the fold is good enough, with the possibility of showing more detailed specifications further down.
 Some websites, such as Asos, have chosen to remove any secondary information.
 Here is a comparison of their product page in February and in September 2015.
 The amount of text has been drastically reduced.